Azure SAML

 Testing

-Your Project Manager will confirm receipt of the certificate and login URL above.
+Your Project Manager will confirm receipt of the metadata URL above.
 You should now be able to login to the Bold Penguin Enterprise Terminal using the dashboard URL for your domain:

 When your users first authenticate into Azure, Bold Penguin receives the roles you mapped above in our authentication layer.